Watney Combe & Reid: History

 Watney Mann was formed in 1958 with the merger of Watney, Combe, Reid & Co.
 Ltd with Mann, Crossman & Paulin Ltd.

 When the Stag Brewery in Victoria was demolished in 1959 the name was transferred to Mortlake Brewery.

 The business acquired other brewers, including Wilsons of Manchester, Phipps NBC of Northampton, Samuel Webster & Sons of Halifax and Ushers of Trowbridge, before being taken over by Grand Metropolitan, a hotels and catering group, in 1972 and closed in 1979.

 Watney's Red Barrel

 Watney's Red Barrel was a bitter which sold highly in the United Kingdom during the 1960s and 1970s.
 It was introduced in 1931 as an export keg beer that could travel for long distances by being made stable through filtering and pasteurising, as such it was the first keg beer.
 It was reformulated and relaunched as "Watney's Red" in 1971.

 A 3.9% abv pale lager called Watney's Red Barrel was sold by Sleeman Breweries until 1997 and a 6.0% beer with the same name is still brewed by Alken-Maes.

+In 1964, Watney's Red Barrel was served at the British Pavilion at the World's Fair in New York.
+The exhibit featured a Pub called "the British Lion".
+Following its exhibit, Watney's Red Barrel was available in the United States in bottle and draft form.
+Red Barrel was considered as a premium ale and was priced the same as Fuller's London Pride and Charles Wells's Bombardier Ale, both of which are still being produced.

+Watney's Red Barrel was referenced five times in the Monty Python's Travel Agents Sketch which first aired on the BBC on 16 November 1972.
+The sketch featured Eric Idle, Michael Palin and Carol Cleveland.
+Eric Idle played a customer looking to book a holiday, Michael Palin the Travel Agent and Carol Cleveland the Receptionist.